 - Attend six, one-to-one mentoring sessions with an experienced creative writing tutor, focused on bringing their novel to a publishable standard

-- At the end of the year, read from their work at a showcase event in central Birmingham, to which publishers and press will be invited
+- At the end of the year, read from their work at a showcase event, to which publishers and press will be invited

-The scheme costs £300, though full funding is available for participants in financial need.
-This year funding allowed for five places available on the scheme.
-Applications were awarded on merit.
+The scheme costs £300, though funding is available for participants in financial need.
+Applications are awarded on merit.

 Not unless you want to.
 We want your voice, your individual creativity, your ideas.
 You can write about whatever you want.